Geography In Albania

-The country has a continental climate at its high altitude regions with cold winters and hot summers.
+The country has a continental climate at its highest altitude regions with cold winters and hot summers.
 Besides the capital city of Tirana, the principal cities are Durrës, Elbasan, Shkodër, Gjirokastër, Vlorë, Korçë and Kukës.

-Over a third of the territory of Albania – about 10,000 square kilometres – is forested and the country was very rich in flora.
+Over a third of the territory of Albania – about 10,000 square kilometres – is forested and the country is very rich in flora.
 About 3.000 different species of plants grow in Albania, many of which are used for medicinal purposes.